top of page

 WHERE

-The existing Sandy Lake Park (also called Jack Lake Regional Park) already includes 1,000 acres of land protected by Halifax Regional Municipality.
-But the job's not done.
-Our Coalition proposes expanding the protection to create Sandy Lake - Sackville River Regional Park, adding a least 1,800 acres to the protected area.
+The existing Sandy Lake Park (also called Jack Lake Regional Park) already includes 1,100 acres of land protected by Halifax Regional Municipality.
+But the job is not done.
+Our Coalition proposes expanding the protection to create Sandy Lake - Sackville River Regional Park, adding a least 1,700 acres to the park.
+This goal is based on the interconnectedness of the watershed needed to preserve the assets of the park.
+HRM has been acquiring new properties for the park but vital property remain on the west side of the lake.

-Acquiring the land to the north and west of Sandy Lake is important because it will:
+Acquiring the land to the north, west, and south of Sandy Lake is important because it will:

-• Protect the land around the 3 tributaries to Sandy Lake which cross that land.
+• Protect the land around the 3 tributaries to Sandy Lake which cross lands on the west side of the lake, and the 4th tributary from the south.
 Development in this area would degrade the water quality of these headwaters, which in turn affects the waters of Sackville River downstream from Sandy Lake.

 • Preserve substantial stands of old growth Acadian forest.
-Several of the trees in the area are over 200 years old.
+Several of the forest stand have trees over 200 years old.

 • Leave over 600 acres of important drumlins undisturbed.
 These landscape features feed the sweet waters of Sandy Lake (see HRM’s watershed study for Sandy Lake).